ncatlab/nlab-content/pages/178.md

 ###### Proof

 Over each $U \in CartSp$
-the morphisms is induced from the morphism of dg-algebras
+the morphism is induced from the morphism of dg-algebras

 $$
   \Omega^\bullet(U) \to C^\infty(U)